Skip to Main Content

 • For public: stock ticker: Adding the words "stock ticker" to your basic search (e.g., Sprouts stock ticker) should bring it up immediately (e.g., SFM).
 (If you can't find the ticker, it's likely the company is private.)
 Most business databases let you use the ticker as a search term to increase the relevance of your results.

-• For private: public "proxy company": Identifying a similarly sized public company in the same industry to act as a "proxy" for a private company can help you estimate financial details that may be difficult or impossible to find on the private company.
+• For private: public "proxy company": Identifying a similarly sized public company in the same industry to act as a "proxy" for a private company can help you estimate financial details that may be difficult or impossible to find due to different financial reporting requirements for private companies.
+For private company research, you may need to rely more on news articles, press releases, and industry reports.